 Cast: Sarah Jessica Parker, Helen Hunt, Steve Guttenberg

 Benny Hill’s slapstick comedy about a teenage girl cast in the lead role of “Tootsie” finds out that she can’t sing.
 She then proceeds to create her own Broadway show with all-male performers and attracts the attention of two different love interests and an overbearing stage mother.
-This movie has produced many iconic moments, including a sequence where Molly Ringwald dances around Tokyo on top of moving cars wearing white go-go boots while singing Cyndi Lauper’s song from The Goonies soundtrack.
+This Laugh out loud funny movie has produced many iconic moments, including a sequence where Molly Ringwald dances around Tokyo on top of moving cars wearing white go-go boots while singing Cyndi Lauper’s song from The Goonies soundtrack.
 It is definitely one of the best romantic comedy movies on Hulu.

 The Peanut Butter Falcon (2019)